peter88213/aeon2yw/docs/usage.md

 The column labels refer to timelines based on the "yWriter" template.

--   All events with the "Scene" property ticked are converted to regular scenes (*).
+-   All events with the "Scene" property ticked are converted to regular scenes and placed in a regular chapter (*).
--   All events with the "Scene" property not ticked are converted to "Notes" scenes (*).
+-   All events with the "Scene" property not ticked are converted to "Notes" scenes and placed in a "Notes" chapter (*).
--   All scenes are placed in a single chapter.
--   All scenes are sorted chronologically (Note: "BC" is not evaluated).
+-   All scenes are sorted chronologically (Note: with csv, "BC" is not evaluated).
 -   The scene status is "Outline".
 -	The event title is used as scene title (*).
 - 	The start date is used as scene date/time, if the start year is 100 or above.
+-	With *.aeonzip*, the scene duration comes directly from the timeline.
+If an event duration is specified in years, leap years are not taken into account.
--	The scene duration is calculated by the end date, if the start year is 100 or above.
+-	With csv, the scene duration is calculated by the end date, if the start year is 100 or above.
 -	Event tags are converted to scene tags, if any (*).
 -   "Descriptions" are imported as scene descriptions, if any (*).
 -   "Notes" are used as scene notes, if any (*).